Data Processing Addendum (1.1)

 6.2 Notification & Objection

-The Processor provides a 30-day advance notice of material updates to the sub-processor list (available at impierce.com/legal/sub-processors) via email.
+The Processor provides a 30-day advance notice of material updates to sub-processors via the email address(es) specified for such notices in an Order Form.
 The Controller may object within 30 days of the notice on reasonable data protection grounds.

 7. INTERNATIONAL TRANSFERS